kamil-cy/awake-guardian/README.md

 ## About
 **AwakeGuardian** is a program that helps you keep awake and not to fall asleep in front of a computer.
 The program frequently alerts you when detects your inactivity by reminding or later by nagging you using sound.
+Moreover to save your money your computer can be suspended or powered off.
 It was design to use as low memory as it is possible, so a few trade-offs has been taken.

 ## Installation